- Travel and Places»

 It may also please note that the people at Binafa (the Manufacturer & Exporter) are too engaged with their work.
 They are in the field for nearly 45 years and have got the good reputation for quality Urus.
 They are nice people to help you and to provide required inputs.
 But limit your queries to the possible minimum extent and only for serious business.
 You need not translate 'Business' literally as commercial here.
 It may be or may not be.
 For your research purpose also you can contact them.

 My friend Mani also will help you to clear your doubts.
-His contact details are: email: email@example.com and Mobile No: (00 91) 98 95 29 87 22.
+His contact details are: email: firstname.lastname@example.org and Mobile No: (00 91) 98 95 29 87 22.
 In case you need any clarification, please ask him, his clear-cut explanation in English will satisfy you.
 I guarantee.
 What more you can expect from a place which the historians termed as "The Port of Truth", centuries back!
-There is also a mention in the history books that the people of Kozhikode are noted for their love, care and hospitality with great amount of sincerity No doubt, you would endorse it after a visit to here. wouldn't you?
+There is also a mention in the history books that the people of Kozhikode are noted for their love, care and hospitality with a great amount of sincerity No doubt, you would endorse it after a visit to here, wouldn't you?

 - Beypore, the glorious port of old Malabar